zrtorstrick/ATMS-523-Module-4/HW.md

 4) Plot the percent of variance explained by the first 10 EOFs.

-5) Reconstruct the SST field using the first 5 EOFs and plot a map of the Pearson's correlation coefficient ([xarray.corr](https://docs.xarray.dev/en/stable/generated/xarray.corr.html)) of the reconstructed monthly time series and the "observed" SST time series.
+5) Reconstruct the SST field using the first 5 EOFs and plot a map of the Pearson's correlation coefficient ([xarray.corr](https://docs.xarray.dev/en/stable/generated/xarray.corr.html)) of the reconstructed monthly time series (which will be "retrended" and "unstandardized") and the "observed" SST time series.

 6) Compute a map of the Pearson's correlation coefficient between SST EOF1 and monthly mean detrended, deseasonalized, and standardized monthly mean column water vapor anomalies (don't mask these over land for the plot).
 See anything interesting?